CiscoCloud/shipped-feedback/FAQ.md

 ### Where can I find the Shipped UI? ###

 Follow this link to the find [Shipped UI Development Portal](http://ciscocloud.github.io/shipped/dist/#)

+### What operating systems does Shipped UI support ###

+The Shipped UI development platform supports Windows, Macintosh OS, and Linux.

 ### Why does Shipped UI need access to my Github Account ###